jooby-dev/jooby-docs/docs/mtx1/types.md

 Commands use many specific data types packed to bytes.
 This document describes these types and structuring principles.
+It's applicable to both MTX1 and MTX3 devices.

 ## Packed date